Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Introduction

 3. We exhibit structural differences between conventional methods for the {\sc Polytope containment} (such as vertex tracking methods) and our approach.
 Theorem~\ref{th:smallinbig} shows that the containment of polytopes in ``large'' polytopes (as quantified in the theorem) can already be certified in the initial step of the semidefinite hierarchy and thus by computing a semidefinite program of polynomial size in the input.

+While it is a fundamental geometric problem by itself, we mention some exemplary application scenarios in which the {\sc Polytope containment} problem occurs.
+Generally, many applications in data analysis or shape analysis of point clouds involve the convex hull of point sets (see, e.g., \cite{boehm-kriegel-2001}), and a {\sc Polytope containment} problem can be used to answer questions about certain (polyhedral) properties on the set.

+A specific example is theorem proving in linear real arithmetic: A sub-branch in theorem proving is based on formulas in linear real arithmetic; see, e.g., \cite{cll-2003,monniaux2008}.
+Given a set of (quantifier-free) linear inequalities of the form $L_i(x_1,\ldots,x_d)\ge 0$ in the real variables $x_1, \ldots, x_d$ specifying the assumptions of a certain theorem, one may ask whether all these solutions satisfy a certain property $Q$.
+If $Q$ is described as the convex hull of a finite number of points, then the theorem proving problem corresponds to a {\sc Polytope containment} problem.

-While in this paper, we concentrate on the main problem of deciding whether an $\HH$-polytope is contained in a $\VV$-polytope, let us briefly mention some related problems.
+Let us briefly mention some related problems.
 Finding the largest simplex in a $\VV$-polytope is an NP-hard problem~\cite{gkl-95}.
 However for that problem Packer has given a polynomial-time approximation~\cite{packer-2004}.
 Recently, Gouveia et.\ al. have studied the question which nonnegative matrices are slack matrices~\cite{ggk-2013}, and they establish equivalence of the decision problem to the polyhedral verification problem.
-For containment of polytopes and spectrahedra see~\cite{Kellner2013,Kellner2012}.
+For containment of polytopes and spectrahedra see~\cite{Kellner2012,Kellner2013}.
 Joswig and Ziegler~\cite{Joswig2004} showed that the {\sc Polytope verification} problem is polynomially equivalent to a geometric polytope completeness problem.

 The paper is structured as follows.
 After introducing the relevant notation in Section~\ref{se:prelim}, we study geometric properties of a natural bilinear programming formulation in Section~\ref{se:bilinear}.
 Section~\ref{sec:putinar} deals with sum of squares certificates for the {\sc Polytope Containment} problem.
 Finally, Section~\ref{se:openquestions} lists several open questions.